Linking a ServiceNow app to GitHub

 • Click Add SSH key

-For more info refer to this doc
+For more info, refer to this doc

 PS.
 This combo works fine and is recommended to link a custom app to a GitHub repo.
 Of course, you can also use the Basic Auth Credentials method.
-However, this method is not so secure.
+However, this method is not secure.
+Check out this tutorial or this one if you would still like to link your app to a GitHub repo with the Basis Auth Credentials method.

 In your ServiceNow instance: